mlsteele/gpgchat/README.md

-Simple chat client that sends PGP encrypted messages.
+Simple chat service that sends PGP encrypted messages.

 To use this service you must have a GPG key set up.
 A good tutorial on GPG is available here: http://www.dewinter.com/gnupg_howto/english/GPGMiniHowto.html